sunnys1ngh/t3rraf0rm/README.md

 Now lets get on with our Terraform Code, I will keep this deployment simple by storing all my configuration in a single ‘main.tf’ file, so right click your open folder and create a new file called ‘main.tf‘

+We will first run a ‘Terraform init‘ which initialises the backend.....

+Now we will check to see what Terraform is going to do in our Azure Environment by running a ‘Terraform plan‘ This output is longer than this screen shot, but this is the start:

+You can see that the ‘PLAN’ command outputs to screen what we are about to do in our environment, this being to add 6 items in my case.

+So lets see if we can deploy successfully from our local machine.
+To do this we run the ‘Terraform apply‘ command.
+This will take a couple of minutes to run through, but at the end you should find you have all the resources in the resource group as we expected!